xinzhan/core-services.en/help/interface/admin-tool-experience-cloud.md

 * Search for users by Name or Email.
 Searches match the text string you type.
 * Sort column by ascending or descending values.
 This sort applies to [!UICONTROL Name,] [!UICONTROL Email,] and [!UICONTROL Last Login] Columns.
-* To apply multiple filters to list users with specific criteria, click the **[!UICONTROL Filter By]** icon.
+* To apply multiple filters to list users with specific criteria, select the **[!UICONTROL Filter By]** icon.
 When multiple filter categories are applied, searches contain Email Domain `AND` ID TYPE `AND` Solution.

 |Element | Description|
 |---------|----------|